 The concept for this vinyl wall text installation originates from my four-month residency Black Girl Essex at Firstsite gallery over the summer of 2019.
 By naming the residency Black Girl Essex, I wanted to play with the stereotype of the ‘Essex Girl’, which as we know characterises women from Essex as unintelligent, promiscuous, and materialistic.
 However, as this is a historically white stereotype, the idea of prefixing Essex with 'black' seemed like a radical declaration that I felt compelled to unpack and explore; particularly as I had been living in the county for two decades.
 Moreover, I felt it was also necessary to consider this proposition with other black folks in Essex, which the residency allowed me to do.

 From conversations with an intergenerational group of black folks, which culminated with a new film, Black Girl Essex: Here We Come, Look We Here (2019) and a new appliqué flag, The Black Essex Flag (2019)—included as part of this exhibition policy—came the realisation that not only was this an act of 'taking up space' for black voices in Essex to be heard; but also, these black voices had never been part of the Essex narrative from both inside or outside of the county.

 The flag design is a copy of the Flag of Essex (the earliest references of the flag being used to represent the county dates back to the 17th century); it features three white seaxes (short Saxon swords) with gold handles on a red field.
-The new appliqué flag measures 121 x 182 cm and is made using black leather, satin and metallic materials on a black field.
+The new appliqué flag measures 121 x 182 cm and is made using black leather, black satin and metallic materials on a black field.

 The Agency of Visible Womxn is a collective of Southend womxn, femme and non-binary artists.
 Founded in 2017 by Ruth Jones, the Agency has moved from an exhibition that mimicked a fictional institution to a growing group of womxn who act under, alongside or with the Agency to host reading groups, workshops, consultations, exhibitions and more.